RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

+`transform` provides a model that is common to many functions in `plyr` and `plyrmr`.
+The function name gives only a general idea of what the function is going to do.
+The first argument is always the data set to be processed.
+The following arguments provide the details of what type of processing is going to take place, in the form of one or more expression, sometimes named ones.
+These expression can refer to the columns of the data frame as if they were additional variables.
-Now let's imagine that we have a huge data set with the same structure but instead of being stored in memory, it is stored in a HDFS file named "/tmp/mtcars".
+Now let's imagine that we have a huge data set with the same structure but instead of being stored in memory, it is stored in a HDFS file named "/mp/mt cars".
 It's way too big to be loaded with `read.table` or equivalent.
 With `plyrmr` one just needs to  enter:

 ```r